hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 4025

 This [is so].
-But the transgressors will surely have a worst return:
+But the transgressors will surely have the worst return:

 # 4026